“Is your play weird, or weird-ish?”

 Question 4: Will you not mind if we take a while to get back to you?
 We’re a very small company.
 Sometimes we take a while.
 We appreciate your patience, truly.

 A little more elaboration, cause we work in an unusual way.
 We look for artists with whom we may have an affinity, and work by building relationships over time and seeing what projects emerge.
-That process begins when you’re in touch for the first time, and may eventually include an invitation to become an affiliated artist of New Georges (who are mainly playwrights and directors, but also designers and actors).
+That process begins when you’re in touch for the first time.

 That’s why we don’t read play submissions with production in mind, though we know that may be what you’re looking for.
 We read to find idiosyncratic or poetic or otherwise singular voices, sparks of ingenuity or vision… something that makes us want to get to know you.
 In a sense, we curate artists rather than individual plays.
 So don’t wait till your 4th or 12th or most perfect play, don’t wait until you have something specific to ask for (like a workshop), and oh, don’t wait till you’ve written something specifically about women!
 Just send us your work.
 And if you’re a director or other generative artist, send us your resume.